antonrizk71/antonrizk71/README.md

 ## Hi there 👋

+I am backend developer specializing in Laravel, focusing on building robust server-side applications and managing databases efficiently.
+I work on tasks like creating and validating models, managing relationships between entities, handling middleware, and developing features that may or may not rely on JavaScript, depending on the project's requirements.
+I also have experience with Laravel Breeze, Blade templates, and other Laravel features, ensuring smooth functionality and secure, well-structured applications.
+📫 How to reach me:

 <!--
 **antonrizk71/antonrizk71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: